jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `02-scripts.backup/056-Phylogenies_Screening_EMNCheck_EAGERResults.Rmd`.
 The individual ReportTables can be seen in `04-analysis/screening/EMN_Neanderthal_phylogeny_check/multivcfanayzer/output`.
-Although low coverage was yielded overall, we try to build phylogenies anyway.
+Although coverage was low overall, we tried to build phylogenies anyway.

 > :warning: The EAGER mapping results files are not provided here due to their large size other than the ReportTable files.